datagrok-ai/public/help/discover/info-panels.md

 * using extracted statistics, predict yearly sales of a franchise store if it opens at that address

 ```
-#name: predicted sales
+#name: Predicted sales
-#description: predicting yearly sales of the franchise store by using previously trained predictive model
+#description: Predicting yearly sales of the franchise store by using previously trained predictive model
 #language: grok
 #tags: panel
 #sample: stores.csv